-Primarily interested in the human figure, she mixes the classical technique of oil painting with heavy body paste made of bitumen, melted wax and glue.
-Since 2009, her artistic research has been geared toward large-scale paintings, in which the face often emerges from the shadows.
-An interpretation of the contemplative soul aimed in continuous introspection.
+Primarily interested in the human figure, she mixes the classical technique of oil painting with heavy body paste made of bitumen, melted wax, and glue.
+Since 2009, her artistic research has been geared toward large-scale paintings, in which the face often emerges from the shadows, proposing an interpretation of the contemplative soul in continuous introspection.

-Her work is characterized by it’s strong realism while combining rougher materials.
-Female figures with poignant expressions, faces in the foreground, where, with detailed attention, almost lenticular, the brush focuses on the skin and eyes, and in particular to the secret pulse of the pictorial surface.
+Her work is characterized by its strong realism while combining rougher materials.
+Female figures with poignant expressions face in the foreground, where, with detailed attention, almost lenticular, the brush focuses on the skin and eyes, putting forward the secret pulse of the pictorial surface.
 The faces are often violated by time flowing relentlessly on the skin, deforming and shaping it over the years, to lay bare the soul.
-She has created a compendium of contemporary work as she integrates video-art with the visual language of her paintings for creations made with the same techniques.
+She has created a compendium of contemporary work as she integrates video art to the visual language of her paintings.

 Roberta Coni has received numerous awards abroad, notably in England, Turkey, and China.